Weyburn: Utilities

 Electricity is provided by SaskPower and natural gas is provided by SaskEnergy.
 The city maintains its own water treatment plant and waste management system.
 The city's water is sourced from Nickle Lake.
 Telephone and internet services are provided by both SaskTel and Access Communications.

 Health care

 The Weyburn General Hospital is operated by the SunCountry Health Region.

 Public safety

-The Weyburn Police Service and local RCMP detachment provide law enforcement for the city.
+The Weyburn Police Service and local Royal Canadian Mounted Police (RCMP) detachment provide law enforcement for the city.
 Fire protection services are provided by the Weyburn Fire Department.

 Sports and recreation

 Weyburn is the home of the Weyburn Red Wings of the Saskatchewan Junior Hockey League (SJHL) and the Weyburn Beavers of the Western Canadian Baseball League, a collegiate summer baseball league in Canada's prairie provinces.
 In addition, Weyburn is home to Saskatchewan's largest amateur wrestling club.